mlucaspy/INDE_577/README.md

 # INDE 577 - Data Science and Machine Learning Repository

 Welcome to the repository for the INDE 577 - Data Science and Machine Learning course by Lucas Moreira.
-This repository contains a collection of Jupyter Notebooks and related materials to support your learning journey in this course.
+This repository contains a collection of Jupyter Notebooks and related materials to support the learning journey in this course.

 ## Course Overview